The Centers for Disease Control (CDC) cites physical activity as a major factor in healthy aging.

 · Participate in local planning efforts that support safe and convenient places to be active.

 Every movement you make towards a healthier lifestyle is a big step forward towards reducing health risks and improving mental outlook.
 You may begin moving at a very slow pace for 10 minutes and gradually increase time and speed as you are able.

-Get #backtobasics and talk to your doctor of chiropractic about what activities might be best suited to your health needs and lifestyle.
+Talk to your doctor of chiropractic about what activities might be best suited to your health needs and lifestyle.
+If you do not have a regular chiropractor, you can find a TCA member doctor here.
 Make your move to be a healthier for the long run!